Introduction

 4. Evaluate & improvise

 Finally, remember that businesses are evolving, and dynamics are constantly changing.
-Your business operating systems should be flexible so that you can quickly pivot when a need arises.
+Your business operating systems should be flexible so that you can quickly pivot toward process transformation when the time is right.
 Keep reviewing to evaluate if the BOS is still relevant to your business.

 A strong BOS and an efficient team is the key to your success.
 But while you can always look at other companies and take inspiration, remember that there's no "one size fits all" approach to building a business operating system.